MicrosoftDocs/sql-docs/docs/relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md

 As an alternative, you can install SSMS on another machine.

 > [!WARNING]
-> In production environments, you should never use SSMS or other tools to manage Always Encrypted keys or run queries on encrypted data on the SQL Server computer, as this may reduce or completely defeat the purpose of using Always Encrypted.
+> In production environments,  running SSMS or other key management tools on the SQL Server computer may reduce or completely defeat the security benefits of using Always Encrypted.
+In general, running such tools on a different machine is recommended.
 See [Security Considerations for Key Management](encryption/overview-of-key-management-for-always-encrypted.md#security-considerations-for-key-management) for details.

 ### HGS computer requirements